-In this WJEC course we will teach you how to analyse an engineered product to identify manufacturing criteria such as the correct material to be used.
+In this OCR Engineering and Manufacture course, we will teach you how to analyse an engineered product to identify manufacturing criteria such as the correct material to be used.

 You will learn how to read engineering drawings and be able to create a working plan of instructions that could be used to make the product from.
-You will then learn how to complete a range of both hand and machine operations such as turning, milling, brazing, casting and welding so that you can independently produce products from your plans.
+You will then learn how to complete a range of both hand and machine operations such as Centre Lathe skills and drilling so that you can independently produce products from your plans.
+In addition, you will learn CAD CAM Skills using Solidworks 3D Software and the 3D Printers.